gabrielstramontin/mslearn-AzureManagementTasks/Instructions/Labs/01-prepare.md

 ![Screenshot of the Azure home page with resource groups in the search bar.](./Media/resource-group-search.png)
 3. Select **Create**.
 ![Screenshot of the resource groups blade with the create button highlighted.](./Media/create-resource-group.png)
->[!NOTE]
->Your subscription should already be selected.
+> **Note:** Your subscription should already be selected.
 If you have multiple Azure subscriptions associated with this login, select the one you’d like to use for the guided project.
 4. Enter `guided-project-rg` in the **Resource group name** field.
 5. The **Region** field will automatically populate.
 Leave the default value.
 6. Select **Review + create**.